AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/optional-steps/customize-activities-sync.md

 # Customize Activities Sync {#customize-activities-sync}

-If you don't use [Sales Insight](http://docs.marketo.com/display/DOCS/Marketo+Sales+Insight), Marketo can create Salesforce Activity History Records for certain events.
+If you don't use Marketo Sales Insight, Marketo can create Salesforce Activity History Records for certain events.
 Here's how to enable them.

-1. Go to **Admin. **
+1. Go to **Admin**.

    ![](assets/admin.png)